Job JSON specification¶

 }]}

-In some situations, a job needs to be created in beforehand, to enable tasks to be added shortly after.
+In some situations, a job needs to be created beforehand, to enable tasks to be added shortly after.
 To achieve this, a placeholder job can be submitted:

 {"tasks":[{